Unofficial Historical Website for the Palace Hotel, San Francisco.

 Far Right: Palace Hotel ashtray, blue lettering and logo. c1930s / 40s.
 Not from the Sheraton Palace days, but I wanted to place it with this ashtray.

 Small souvenir dish with the Palm Court in a transfer picture on the front.
 Marked Bauscher Bros, New York and Weiden, Germany.
 Date unknown, but Bauscher Brothers were creating pieces for the hotel during the 1910s and 1920s.
-I currently have 2 of these.

 The same style in 5 candle form can be seen in this vintage photograph of the Happy Valley Cocktail Lounge in the background.
 The Palace's single candlestick holders also have the same simple name marking on the bottom.